Duration

 Narrowing down the scope of our project

 Our competitive analysis revealed a multitude of safety features we planned to incorporate in our app.
-However, given our limited timeframe, our mentor suggested narrowing down on one feature and executing it fully.
+However, given our limited timeframe, our mentor suggested narrowing down on one feature.
 After considering the timeframe, scope, and insights from our competitive analysis, we landed on exploring a prerecorded calling feature for multiple reasons:

-Prerecorded calling signals to potential threats that the traveler is not alone
+Prerecorded calling signals to potential threats that the traveler is not alone.
+This makes the solution proactive rather than reactive.

 Sketching